10 Quiet Phrases Introverts Use Regularly To Protect Their Energy

 Let me think about it.

-You may not realise how often you say this.
+You may not realize how often you say this.
 It illustrates your natural tendency to consider options thoroughly rather than responding on impulse.
 Rushing decisions can make introverts uncomfortable, as they rely more on internal processing before responding.

 I’d rather listen for a bit.

-I’m not trying to be rude, I need some space.
+I’m not trying to be rude.
+I need some space.

 This phrase is a polite way to set boundaries if someone misinterprets your need for alone time, as you have battled the guilt of turning down invites or seeking time alone for years.
 Introverts use quiet time to refuel their minds, and a lack of solitude can cause emotional exhaustion.
 When you say this phrase, you’re safeguarding your capacity to completely show up when you’re ready, not separating yourself from other people.